The Guide to Pipeline Intelligence

 This disconnect creates several problems:

-• You cannot personalize your messaging
+• You can’t personalize your messaging

-The problem with MQLs
+The Problem with MQLs

 In spite of the challenges marketers face, they do manage to collect a lot of data about prospects — especially after those prospects fill out a form.
 Once they are no longer anonymous, you may be able to track